 It was proposed that Minet, Carnegie and Tate South Lambeth libraries should be turned into gyms, run by leisure centre contractor GLL.
 The proposal was for these to have so-called ‘lounges’ with a small selection of books – but no staff.
 Upper Norwood Joint Library would also lose its staff.
 Lambeth is calling these unstaffed spaces ‘neighbourhood libraries’.
 We do not accept that such provision can be called libraries and therefore have been campaigning against these closures.
 We predicted that the remaining libraries, already under pressure, will become overcrowded, staff and book stock will be reduced.

-Again, following campaigning and in the face of a local byelection, Upper Norwood Library had its lifetime extended, but the building is still being handed to a trust and there will be only one librarian instead of five from July 2016.
+Again, following campaigning and in the face of a local byelection, Upper Norwood Library had its lifetime extended, but the building is still being handed to a trust and there will be only one librarian instead of five.

 Minet and Carnegie Libraries remain closed during this cruical exam period, but Defendthe10 are fighting for common sense to prevail and for them to be re-opened to the public.
 Recent FOI requests have shown that it costs more for the libraries to be closed than open to the public.
 Read more in an article by Peter Walker for the Guardian.
 Other FOI requests have shown the that Lambeth’s plans for the gyms and unstaffed libraries are in disarray.
 These buildings that belong to the public have their doors locked and expensive security arrangements in place to keep local communitities out.
 Local Labour Party Councillor Rachel Heywood dared to speak up for the libraries and for common sense.
 From her colleagues in the Council she received a 6 month sanction.
 From local people she has gained much support.
 Please sign the petition to support Rachel and the freedom of local representatives to express their views.
 Lambeth have now said that will put its plans for the Gym on hold until important work relating to the location of the Lambeth Archives is complete.
 In the meantime we are campaigning for the Library to be re-opened.
-At Carnegie Library, an ‘exhibition’ is being held 21st and 22nd June at which we intend to hold local representatives to account.
 See the Carnegie Friends’ website for more information.
 There is much campaigning still to do to save these libraires.